 Digital: Online access to the most recent edition of the NYT is available through the UW Libraries' subscription to ProQuest Newsstand database.
 You must be a UW student, staff member, or faculty to access this resource.
 Access is available from a UW computer or off-campus (system will prompt you for a WyoWeb/UW username/password).
 Public / Non-UW patrons can only access the paper from the public terminals in the UW Libraries.

 In the Newsstand database there are two versions of the NYT available: New York Times (Late Edition, East Coast) and New York Times (Online).
 The Late Edition version contains all articles.
-The online version is not the complete paper.
+However, the Online version is not the complete paper.
 Only select articles are available in the online version.
 Neither version contains photos or graphs.